 Think of your ears as if they were tiny organic batteries with a charge.
 The more exposure of the ears to loud noise or music, the more the ears will lose their charge.
 So if you are over your maximum daily dose of loud sounds, your ears begin to lose their charge.
 This is why people hear less clearly and/or have ringing in their ears after being exposed to music at a loud concert, band rehearsal or to other loud noises.
-Even worse, people who suffer with tinnitus (ringing in their ears.
+Even worse, people who suffer with tinnitus (ringing in the ears) may hear just one specific tone that will set off the ringing in their ears.
 For some, even when things are completely quiet and there is no sound in their environment at all, ears may start to ring.